 - a.
-General principles requirements and guidelines for MDDs are provided in IMAS 09.40 and details on health are described in IMAS 09.44 guide to occupational health and general dog care.
+General principles requirements and guidelines for MDDs are provided in IMAS 09.40 'Animal Detection Systems - Principles, Requirements and Guidelines' and details on health are described in IMAS 09.44 'Guide to occupational health and general dog care'.
 These guidelines shall be adhered to at all times. - b.
 The MDD healthcare system shall include: - maintaining adequate veterinary support; - carrying out initial screening of animals.
-MDDs shall only deploy once a "fit for duty" certificate is awarded by a qualified veterinarian; - satisfying any applicable quarantine requirements; - conducting periodic health checks, treatment and vaccinations; - providing suitable food and water in appropriate quantities, as and when required to maintain the health and performance of the animals; - food shall be stored in appropriate conditions.
-As a minimum in a vermin free, temperature controlled environment.
+MDDs shall only deploy once a "fit for duty" certificate is awarded by a qualified veterinarian; - satisfying any applicable quarantine requirements; - conducting periodic health checks, treatment and vaccinations; - providing suitable food and water in appropriate quantities, as and when required to maintain the health and performance of the animals; - appropriate food storage conditions; . as a minimum a vermin free, temperature controlled environment.
 Food may be tested prior to consumption; - physical and mental exercise throughout the day to sustain the animals' wellbeing and operational performance.
-MDDs may not be left in kennels for long periods at a time;

-- providing kennel/shelter facilities of an adequate size that maintain appropriate environmental conditions and with access to daylight, exercise and human company; - maintaining transportation facilities, equipment and procedures that keep animals safe and healthy; - maintaining a high standard of hygiene at all times; - providing on site medical knowledge, skills, equipment and procedures necessary to treat MDDs and evacuate them to a suitable veterinary facility in the event of an emergency/accident.
+MDDs may not be left in kennels for long periods at a time; - providing kennel/shelter facilities of an adequate size that maintain appropriate environmental conditions and enable access to daylight, exercise and human company; - maintaining transportation facilities, equipment and procedures that keep animals safe and healthy; - maintaining a high standard of hygiene at all times; - providing on site medical knowledge, skills, equipment and procedures necessary to treat MDDs and evacuate them to a suitable veterinary facility in the event of an emergency/accident.

-1.8.2 Daily health monitoring
+9.8.2 Daily health monitoring